Please review this important information.

 Medical experts agree that COVID-19 vaccination is one of the most important tools we have to help end the pandemic.

-- You can learn more to help make an informed decision about vaccination: Pfizer Bio-NTech COVID-19 Vaccine EUA Fact Sheet for Recipients, Moderna COVID-19 Vaccine EUA Fact Sheet for Recipients.
+You can learn more about the COVID-19 vaccines that are currently available in the United States below, to help make an informed decision about vaccination: Pfizer Bio-NTech COVID-19 Vaccine EUA Fact Sheet for Recipients, Moderna COVID-19 Vaccine EUA Fact Sheet for Recipients, Janssen COVID-19 Vaccine EUA Fact Sheet for Recipients.